Conelike radiant structures: Einstein statistical and AH structures on principal bundles with one-dimensional fibers

 Tracing \eqref{ecb1} in $JK$ and using \eqref{liftedcontract} show that $\rho^{\ast}(\tau)_{I} = 0$, so $\tau_{i} = 0$ and $(\nabla, P)$ is a special statistical structure.
 Similarly, by \eqref{preliftedcontract} and \eqref{ecb1}, $- G^{KA}\rho^{\ast}(\nabla P)_{IJA} = H^{KA}\hnabla_{I}H_{JA}$ is the horizontal lift of $P^{ka}\nabla_{i}P_{ja}$, and by the proof of \eqref{differencelift}, $P^{ka}\nabla_{i}P_{ja} = \bnabla - \nabla$.
 This shows $(\bnabla, P)$ is the conjugate statistical structure of $(\nabla, P)$.
 It follows that $(\nabla, P)$ and $(\bnabla, P)$ are conjugate special statistical structures that are naive Einstein, so Einstein.
 Because, by definition, $R_{ij} = (1-n)P_{ij}$, they have negative scalar curvature. \end{proof}

-\begin{remark} The metric $H_{IJ}$ of Theorem \ref{conjugatethomastheorem} must be self-similar, but in the setting of the theorem it is not clear that this necessarily implies that it have homogeneity $2$.
+\begin{remark} The metric $H_{IJ}$ of Theorem \ref{conjugatethomastheorem} must be self-similar in the sense of Definition \ref{selfsimilardefined}, but in the setting of the theorem it is not clear that this necessarily implies that it have homogeneity $2$.
 The issue is that although $\chnabla$ and $\hnabla$ are both invariant under the principal action and $g$ is positively homogeneous of degree $2$, these conditions do not seem to be sufficient to imply that $g$ be homogeneous of degree $2$, although the author does not know an example demonstrating their insufficiency. \end{remark}

 \begin{remark} The tractor connection of the regular, normal Cartan connection canonically associated with a projective structure can be constructed by descending the Thomas connection to the rank $n+1$ tractor bundle on $M$ obtained by quotienting $T\emf^{-1}$ by an appropriate $\reap$ action, and the condition that $H$ have homogeneity $2$ characterizes those metrics which arise by lifting metrics from the tractor bundle. \end{remark}